andrewlalis/streams/README.md

 - Simple, extensible interface
 - Seamless conversion between streams and ranges
 - Fully documented API
+- Flexible ownership: pass a stream directly to transfer ownership, or pass a pointer to a stream to temporarily give something access to your stream.
 - Many basic stream types are included:
     - Array input streams for reading from arrays, and array output streams to write to an in-memory array buffer.